DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 os.environ["CUDA_DEVICE_ORDER"] = "PCI_BUS_ID"  # so the IDs match nvidia-smi
 os.environ["CUDA_VISIBLE_DEVICES"] = "0,1"  # "0,1" for multiple GPU or "-1" for CPU

-# For Jupyter Notebook one has to restart the kerner
+# For Jupyter Notebook one has to restart the kernel
-# after change of environment variables.
+# after changing of environment variables.

-# To monitor GPU permanently
+# Monitor GPU permanently.
+To exit, press <Ctrl>+<C> keys.
 watch -n 0.5 nvidia-smi
-# To monitor CPU permanently
+# Monitor CPU permanently.
+To exit, press <Q> key.
 htop
 ```